 The Executive Committee receives the results of the first line controls on a semester basis.
-From the beginning of 2021, Risk Management will also periodically report to the Executive Committee and the Audit and Risk Committee with its main conclusions and recommendations regarding the control of risks related to the asset management activity.
+Risk Management will also periodically report to the Executive Committee and the Audit and Risk Committee with its main conclusions and recommendations regarding the control of risks related to the asset management activity.

-6.6 Return on assets
+6.6 ROA